THE FEAST

 THE SPRING FEASTS ARE FULFILLED IN THE NEW COVENANT

-In the three spring feasts we see the redemption story of our Saviour as it emerged into history nearly two millennia ago.
+In the three spring feasts we see the redemption story of our Savior as it emerged into history nearly two millennia ago.
 Our Lord Jesus personally fulfilled all three of those spring feasts.
-They were accurately fulfilled down to the minutest detail and on the very day of the lunar calendar they were due.
-Christ was crucified on Passover, in the grave on Unleavened Bread.
+They were accurately fulfilled down to the minutest detail.
+Epic world-changing events erupted into holy history on the very day of the Hebrew solar-lunar calendar in which they were due.
+Christ was crucified on Passover, Nisan 14 and in the grave at sunset as the 15th day, the first day of the Feast of Unleavened Bread began.

 THE FEAST OF FIRSTFRUITS IS FULFILLED IN THE NEW COVENANT.